Reasons for Needing Food Assistance

 We have many people in our community that run into a short term financial crisis and may need food assistance once, normally to bridge the food gap until payday rolls around.
 Anybody can get one box and just sign for it and we may never see them again.
 We don't want to make people jump through hoops for one box.
 It's already humbling enough to ask.

 If a household is going to need ongoing help, due to a fixed income, low-income wages, terminal or chronic illness, loss of a job, etc., they come into our office after getting their initial food box.
-We have a client intake person who sits down with each household and discusses their current situation and what's going on.
+We have a client intake person available Mondays through Fridays from 11:00 to 3:30 who sits down with each household and discusses their current situation and what's going on.

 Of the 6,450 households we served last fiscal year, about 85% had a monthly income less than half of what the income eligibility guidelines allow.
 The other 15% were financially settled, but something happened in their lives that knocked them down, hard and quick: